Commercial Arborist License

 The written test is multiple choice with questions regarding pesticide safety, the field of arboriculture and the diagnosis and control of specific diseases, insects and disorders of trees.
 If the applicant fails the written test, that person must wait a minimum of one month before re-examination.
 A re-examination appointment requires another application and $200.00 examination fee.

 After passing the written test, applicants will be notified and scheduled for the second part of the examination, which normally takes place at the Connecticut Agricultural Experiment Station in New Haven on a separate date.
-The oral exam dates for 2014 are March 12, June 11, September 10, and December 10, 2014.
+The oral exam dates for 2017 are March 8, June 7, September 13, and December 13, 2017.
 There is no additional charge for the second part of the exam.
+You have two years to complete the Tree ID/Oral exam process.
+After two years, you must take the written exam again and begin the Tree ID/Oral exam anew.

 Applicants who fail the tree identification test will not proceed to the oral test but will be scheduled to re-take the tree identification test at a later date.
 Applicants who pass the tree identification test will continue on to the oral test later on the same day.
 If an applicant fails at the first attempt of the oral test, he will be given a second opportunity to pass at a future date.
 Applicants who fail either the tree identification or oral test twice will be required to retake the entire examination starting with the written test.
 This will require a new $200.00 examination fee.
 The first part of the examination (the written test) is given monthly and the second part (the tree identification and oral tests) is given on a quarterly basis.